nurdigitalmarketing/keyword-cannibalization-tool/README.md

-# Keyword Cannibalisation Tool
+# Keyword Cannibalization Tool

-This tool allows you to identify keyword cannibalisation using data from the Google Search Console (GSC).
+This tool allows you to identify keyword cannibalization using data from the Google Search Console (GSC).
 Upload a CSV file from the [GSC API](https://search-console-connector.streamlit.app/) to find pages on your site that compete for the same keywords.

 ## Functionality
-- Keyword cannibalisation analysis
+- Keyword cannibalization analysis
 - Support for data from Google Search Console API
 - Filtering based on percentage thresholds